Biden intervenes in railroad contract fight to block strike - NewsBreak

 Biden intervenes in railroad contract fight to block strike

-OMAHA, Neb. — (AP) — President Joe Biden on Friday blocked a freight railroad strike for at least 60 days by naming a board of arbitrators to intervene in the contract dispute, averting action that could have disrupted all kinds of shipments.
+OMAHA, Neb.
+(AP) — President Joe Biden on Friday blocked a freight railroad strike that would disrupt shipments of all kinds of goods for at least 60 days by naming a board of arbitrators to intervene in the contract dispute.

 The widely expected move will keep 115,000 rail workers on the job while the arbitrators develop a set of contract recommendations for both sides to consider.
 Biden had to act before Monday to prevent a possible strike.
 A new round of negotiations is likely after those recommendations are issued.